twistlock/docs/api/descriptions/settings/serverless-scan_post.md

 1. Add your scope information using this endpoint.

-   For example, specify the pattern scope(s) and credentials of your GitHub account.
+   For example, specify a region and credentials for accessing the AWS account.

-2. Prisma Cloud auto-discovers the serverless functions specified with this endpoint.
+2. Prisma Cloud auto-discovers the serverless functions in scope.

-   The system invokes the GET `/serverless` endpoint to discover the available scopes using the credential ID provided.

 3. The list of auto-discovered serverless functions is passed to the scanner for evaluation.

-   The scanner uses the corresponding `/policies/vulnerability/serverless` endpoint to assess each code repository.
+   The scanner uses the corresponding `/policies/vulnerability/serverless` endpoint to assess each serverless function.

 ### cURL Request

-Each serverless function is specified as an element within the endpoint's payload array.
-The functions for each scope are specified as separate objects.
+Each scan scope is specified as an element in array.

 The critical fields for this endpoint are: